Pierfrancesco95/Portfolio/README.md

 ### 4) DATA VISUALIZATION
 ####  01 Project: "Tableau Dashboard: Inventory Status Analysis - The Look eCommerce Database"

-The goal of this project is to represent useful business insights about "The Look eCommerce" database using Tableau to make some Tableau dashboards.
+The goal of this project is to represent useful business insights about "The Look eCommerce" database using Tableau to make some dashboards.
 In particular, I decided to analyse the inventory status of the eCommerce.
 Showing KPIs, tables and charts, I first find the main problems and then I suggest what actions should be taken to improve the current situation.

 ####  02 Project: "Looker Studio Dashboard: Users Analysis - The Google Merchandise Store"